sorenblank/the-saas/README.md

 ## 🚀 Live Demo

-Check out the live demo of the project: [Nigga SaaS Demo](https://niggasaas.vercel.app/)
+Check out the live demo of the project: [The SaaS Demo](https://thesaas.vercel.app/)

 ## 🛠 Tech Stack